Bedework/bw-dav-tester/README.md

 	--basedir : directory path for serverinfo.xml, test/ and data/, overrides -s and -x values

-	-p : filename specifies the file to use to populate the server with data.
-Server data population only occurs when this option is present.

-	-d : in conjunction with -p, if present specifies that the populated data be removed after all tests have completed.

 	--ssl : run tests using SSL/https connections to the server.

 	--all : execute all tests found in the working directory.
 Each .xml